jitsi/jitsi-meet/doc/quick-install.md

 ### Add the domain name to `/etc/hosts`

-Add the the domain used to host the Jitsi Meet instance in the `/etc/hosts` file :
+Add the the domain used to host the Jitsi Meet instance in the `/etc/hosts` file:

 ```
 127.0.0.1 meet.example.org